feihong/charles-proxy-quickstart/NOTES.md

 this setting.

 It's not clear how to parse the binary payloads in the .trace files exported by Charles Proxy.
 Running `gzip.decompress` on them didn't work, even after stripping newlines.

-HAR files are often enormous, and the Janet script will sometimes segfault on them.
-However, the Python script has never failed due to file size.